tomurlh/bookshelf/README.md

 ## Workflow

-This app is pretty simple and have just 4 components besides de App:
+This app is pretty simple and have just 5 components besides de App:

 - Library => container that keeps all your shelves;
 - Shelf => component that group your books by some criteria (Want To Read, Currently Reading or Reading is the default options);
 - Book => the book itself;
+- BookDetails => modal with book details;
 - Search => component that search for new books to add to your library;